Elevationacademy/fs-bootcamp-project-full-instructions/RUPG/README.md

 -   [Random Kanye Quote Generator API](https://kanye.rest/)
     -   This API returns a random quote from Kanye West
+    -   The data comes back as an object
     -   You'll need the quote (the author is always Kanye)
 -   [PokeAPI](https://pokeapi.co/docs/v2.html)
     -   This API is for querying all things pokemon - from cities in the poke-verse, to different berries, and the pokemon themselves